 Precast Concrete paving slabs are commonly used for patios and driveways.
 They are generally very hard-wearing and, if laid correctly, should last well.
-However, there are some common problems which effect paving slabs such as sinking and cracking (if something heavy has been dropped on it for example) so you may need to replace one or more slabs.
+However, there are some common problems that effect paving slabs such as sinking and cracking (if something heavy has been dropped on it for example) so you may need to replace one or more slabs.

-Broken Precast Slabs
+Replace Broken Precast Slabs

 For patios and pathways, concrete slabs are usually laid on four or more dabs of mortar on a bed of sand.
 On driveways, slabs should be laid on a firm bed of mortar (driveway slabs should also be thicker than patio slabs).

-- Clean the hole of any loose debris and put down a thin layer of builders sand.
+- Clean the hole of any loose debris and put down a thin layer of builder’s sand.
 Mix up some dry ready-mix mortar and add five fist-sized blobs to the hole (in the centre and all four corners).

 Once the slab has been removed, chip away any existing mortar and mix up some fresh.
 Add five fist-sized blobs of mortar to the hole and re-lay the slab.
 Carefully tamp it down with a rubber mallet until it is level with the surrounding slabs.